 The result is many embedded devices with slow, insecure management applications that exhibit very poor usability.

-CGI is simple and the task of creating a secure management user interfaces is not.
+CGI is simple and the task of creating a secure device management user interfaces is not.
 This mismatch and the simplicity of CGI comes at high price, as there are serious problems with CGI:

 CGI creates a new process on each and every request.
 Creating a process is costly and on modest embedded systems, it can easily take a significant portion of system resources.
 This means less resources are available for running important device services and the web user interface itself becomes slow and less responsive.